 Click any thumbnail image to view fullsize

-• Locate the APPS cover on the front, right of the cylinder head (standing at the nose of the truck and looking at the engine).
-Remove the black cover.
+• Locate the APPS cover on the front, right of the cylinder head; remove the black cover to expose the sensor.

-• Once you have located the APPS (on the back of the bellcrank assembly), remove it using a T20 Torx.
-The screws use loctite and may be difficult - be careful not to strip the bolt heads.
+• The APPS is attached to the back of the bellcrank assembly.
+Unplug the electrical connector then remove the sensor from the bellcrank using a T20 Torx driver.
+The screws are coated in threadlocker and may be difficult to budge - take care not to strip the head.

 • Reconnect the sensor connector, then remount the bellcrank assembly.

 • Using a digital multimeter, carefully back-probe pin #3 (green wire) of the APPS connector with the positive lead.
 Connect the negative lead to the negative battery terminal; do not attempt to find a "good ground" elsewhere, an accurate reading is desirable.